phenopackets/phenopacket-schema/docs/disease.rst

 the word can be used with at least two different meanings.
 It is used to refer to some **observed** deviation from normal morphology, physiology, or behavior.
 In contrast, the *disease* is a diagnosis, i.e., and inference or hypothesis about the  cause underlying the observed phenotypic abnormalities.
 Occasionally, physicians use the word phenotype to refer to a disease, but we do not use this meaning here.
-The Disease element has two components.